What Is the Best Way to Weld Stainless Steel – Beginners Guide

 5. Check Your Weld Over

 During the entire welding process, it is super important that you always check your weld over.
-Checking your weld over and fine-tuning your welder is very important in order to keep the performance and the final results as great as possible, which is what you want.
+Checking your weld over and fine-tuning your welder is very important to keep the performance and the final results as great as possible, which is what you want.

 By fine-tuning your welder, you eliminate spatter as much as possible.
 This is super important as it can be extremely hard to remove spatter from stainless steel if it gets there.
 It is in other words just always best to have as little spatter as possible in your welder.